Iowa Airmen train to operate after an attack

-Members of the Iowa Air National Guard’s 185th Air Refueling Wing held an “ATSO” or Ability to Survive and Operate exercise over their August training weekend.
+B-roll video show members of the Iowa Air National Guard’s 185th Air Refueling Wing training during an “ATSO” or Ability to Survive and Operate exercise over their August training weekend.

-The ATSO exercise tests unit members ability to continue to operate following a chemical, biological, radiological, or nuclear attack.
+The purpose of the exercise is to test the units members on ability to continue to operate following a chemical, biological, radiological, or nuclear attack.

-During the exercise, Airmen are required to react then continue their mission while wearing chemical protection gear.

-Senior Master Sgt.
-Brad Rose works as a Chemical, Biological, Radiological, and Nuclear or CBRN specialist with the 185th ARW in Sioux City, he said the exercise is required every 24 months.

 During the exercise participants are required to react to a non-conventional attack that requires them to wear chemical protection gear, including a protective mask.

-According to Rose the exercise tests both basic Airmen skills as well as leadership operations.
-Airmen are tested on proper wear of protective gear, reacting to a non-conventional attack, and then continuing to work.
+The exercise tests basic Airmen skills as well as leadership operations.
+Airmen are tested on proper wear of protective gear, reacting to an attack, and then continuing to work.

 Leadership skills exercised include running emergency operations center and maintaining command and control.